kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 #### Container Mounts

 - When privileged containers are started a new volume will be created on the host which will contain the contains of the container image.
 Containers will have a default working directory that points to this container volume.
 Containers will also have full access to the host file-system (unless restricted by filed-based ACLs and the run_as_username used to start the container.)
 Processes should use absolute paths when accessing files on the host and relative paths when accessing files brought in via the container image.
-Note: there will be no `chroot` equivalent
+Note: there will be no `chroot` equivalent.
+- An environment variable `$CONTAINER_SANDBOX_MOUNT_POINT` will be set to the absolute path where the container volume is mounted.
-- Volume mounts (including service account tokens) are expected to work for privileged containers but may not be supported in alpha.
-The current plan is to mount these volumes under the volume created for the container.
-This will be re-visited for beta and extensively documented.
+- Volume mounts (including service account tokens) will be supported for privileged containers and will be mounted under the container volume.
+Programs running inside the container can either access volume mounts be using a relative path or by prefixing `$CONTAINER_SANDBOX_MOUNT_POINT` to their paths (example: use either `.\var\run\secrets\kubernetes.io\serviceaccount\` or `$CONTAINER_SANDBOX_MOUNT_POINT\var\run\secrets\kubernetes.io\serviceaccount\` to access service account tokens.)
+- Client libraries such as https://pkg.go.dev/k8s.io/client-go/rest#InClusterConfig will be updated to prefix paths with `$CONTAINER_SANDBOX_MOUNT_POINT` if the environment variable is set for Windows so these libraries will work in `hostProcess`containers.

 #### Container Images